What is CREST?

 Why is it important to engage CREST approved companies in Hong Kong?

-CREST certifies that cybersecurity service providers, like Nettitude, have the capability to accurately assess your company’s web applications, networks and other IT infrastructure and how well they are protected against cyber threats.
+CREST certifies that cybersecurity service providers, like LRQA Nettitude, have the capability to accurately assess your company’s web applications, networks and other IT infrastructure and how well they are protected against cyber threats.

 All CREST member companies have their business policies, processes, procedures and information security testing methodologies stringently assessed.
 This is to ensure that companies with the CREST accreditation can competently provide accurate IT security assessments to organisations in Hong Kong seeking cyber protection.